Srivari07/Twitter-sentiment-analysis/README.md

 This tool performs the following tasks :

-1)Fetches the 5 most recent tweets from the given twitter handel 2)Performs Sentiment Analysis a displays it in form of a Bar Graph
+  1)Fetches the 5 most recent tweets from the given twitter handel

+  2)Performs Sentiment Analysis a displays it in form of a Bar Graph

 2.This tool fetches the last 100 tweets from the twitter handel & Performs the following tasks Converts it into a DataFrame

-Cleans the text
+  1)Cleans the text

-Analyzes Subjectivity of tweets and adds an additional column for it Analyzes Polarity of tweets and adds an additional column for it Analyzes Sentiments of tweets and adds an additional column for it This respository contains all the files for end to end model building and deployment of tweet analyzer web app
+  2)Analyzes Subjectivity of tweets and adds an additional column for it

+  3)Analyzes Polarity of tweets and adds an additional column for it

+  4)Analyzes Sentiments of tweets and adds an additional column for it

+  5)This respository contains all the files for end to end model building and deployment of tweet analyzer web app

 Procfile : To generate command to run the app